hoangsonww/Queue-And-HashTable-DSA/README.md

 java Tester
 ```

-They will use sample testing files and data, such as `TestTextFile.txt` or `TestTextFile1.txt`, etc. to test all functions and methods of the programs.
+They will use sample testing files and data, such as `TestTextFile.txt` or `TestTextFile1.txt`, etc. to test all functions and methods of the Java classes and programs.

 ## License